cert-manager/community/ROADMAP.md

 our [feature policy](https://cert-manager.io/docs/contributing/policy/) for details on what we're likely to accept and how to maximise your chances of being accepted.

+## Changes to this Roadmap

+Changes to this roadmap will take the form of pull requests containing the suggested change.
+All such PRs must be posted to the `#cert-manager-dev` Slack channel in
+Kubernetes slack so that they're made visible to all other developers and maintainers and steering committee members.

+Significant changes to this document should be discussed in either a [steering committee](./STEERING.md) meeting or a [biweekly meeting](https://cert-manager.io/docs/contributing/#meetings) before merging, to raise awareness of the change and to provide an opportunity for discussion.
+A significant change is one which meaningfully alters one of the roadmap items, adds a new item, or removes an item.

+Insignificant changes include updating links to issues, spelling fixes or minor rewordings which don't significantly change meanings.
+These insignificant changes don't need to be discussed in a meeting but should still be shared in Slack.

 ## Goals and Objectives of the cert-manager Project

 Our primary goal is to ensure that the following statement holds true: